MalloZup/malloblog/content/posts/systems-draw-01-nrepl.md

 series = []
 +++

+## Snapshot of this blog:
+This blog post is based on commit: https://github.com/nrepl/nrepl/commit/21a3200a5dee737efa0dca7529cd2b69b41c7644

-# Motivation
+# nREPL

-This is the 02 unconventional system design series, on a Clojure ecosystem project.
-By unconventional system design I mean I will not use any automated software tool for drawing and any design schema/conventions(UML etc).

-I will draw systems the form I think it fit more for describing it, like a system mindmap.

-The goal is to learn more about opensource systems design.

-My interest behind Nrepl or why I choosed Nrepl was trying to understand the tool that I use often for developing with Clojure.

-I am impressed by the really good developer design documentation provided from NREPL project ( sofar I think this is not the normal case in software).
-And I will reference here the link and quote I am using.

-My system draw and description has started from the documentation, assembling and looking also in the codebases for having a real sense of how things were working.
-I have also looked at code but the fact that I was looking at the codebase with a deterministic goal, it changed my perspective on how to read the codebase.
-I was not just having a look.
-I started to looking at code differently. ( Reading non familiar codebases without a perspective, problem or goal is really hard to do, or impossible)

-Drawining a system is like a map, at some point you need to choose the balance level of how much in details you will go.
-But having the quest for drawing a map of Nrepl, gave me lot of motivation and insights.
+The nREPL consist of different (github) repositories: the nREPL server, the clients and middleware extensions.

-The "unconventional map" I draw for NREPL it should give most of the key ponts to understand NREPL general architecture.
-It doesn't cover all the details and I think one could draw different draw/maps for the specifics components interactions etc.
+The "unconventional map" I draw for nREPL it should give most of the key ponts to understand nREPL general architecture.
+It doesn't cover all the details and I think one could draw different maps for the specifics components interactions which will go more in details.
-If you feel the motivation to continue it for NREPL feel to fork this and continue it! :)
+If you feel the motivation to continue it for nREPL feel to fork this and continue it! :)

-# Some details:

-In case some design will change, this post is based on commit: https://github.com/nrepl/nrepl/commit/21a3200a5dee737efa0dca7529cd2b69b41c7644 so you can restart from this snapshot.

-# Nrepl
+For me was a great occasion to learn and gain new general insights.

 ![design](/nrepl.jpeg)

 We can structure the picture in 7 key points:

-* 1) The arch model of Nrepl
+- 1) The architecture model of nREPL
-* 2) How data is exchanged
+- 2) How data flows in nREPL
-* 3) Transport abstraction
+- 3) The Transport abstraction
-* 4) What is a nREPL server
+- 4) What is a nREPL server
-* 5) Server Lifecycle
+- 5) A nREPL Server Lifecycle
-* 6) A Client of Nrepl
+- 6) A Client of nREPL
-* 7) Nrepl session
+- 7) What is nREPL session

-## 1) The arch model of Nrepl
+### 1) The architecture model of nREPL

-Nrepl use a server/client model.
-In the picture the Server green is a Nrepl server.
+nREPL use a server/client model.

-For simplicity and personal choices, I draw EMACS as client but it could be another client. (see https://nrepl.org/nrepl/usage/clients.html)
+For simplicity I draw EMACS as client but it could be another client. (see other clients here: https://nrepl.org/nrepl/usage/clients.html)
 I will use CIDER/EMACS here for sake of simplicity but the same apply for other clients.

 The highlevel definition from nREPL from upstream doc: